Royal Kennel Club: Kennel Club Charitable Trust

 The Kennel Club Charitable Trust is a dog charity that looks after the welfare and health of dogs.
 They fund a wide variety of work, including supporting research into canine diseases, dog welfare organisations and the promotion of service dogs.
 Set up in 1987, it was first registered with the Charity Commission in May 1988.
 The Duchess of Cornwall became the first patron of the Trust in October 2007 when it celebrated its twentieth anniversary.

-The Kennel Club makes many donations to charitable causes, with grants totalling over £10 million between the club's foundation and 2020.
-The Animal Health Trust (AHT) has frequently received donations from the Kennel Club and, in 2012, a £1.5 million interest free loan was granted to the AHT to enable it to complete the building and equipping of a new animal cancer treatment and research centre at its base in Suffolk.
-The AHT also regularly receives funding to enable work to continue at the Genetics Centre run in conjunction with the Kennel Club.
+The Royal Kennel Club makes many donations to charitable causes, with grants totalling over £10 million between the club's foundation and 2020.
+The Animal Health Trust (AHT) frequently received donations from the Kennel Club and, in 2012, a £1.5 million interest free loan was granted to the AHT to enable it to complete the building and equipping of a new animal cancer treatment and research centre at its base in Suffolk.
+The AHT also regularly received funding to enable work to continue at the Genetics Centre run in conjunction with the Kennel Club.
 The sum of £250,000 was donated to the Genetics Centre in 2010.
-During 2010, the Kennel Club Charitable Trust had provided almost £800,000 to help non-pedigree as well as pedigree organisations.
+During 2010, the Kennel Club Charitable Trust provided almost £800,000 to help non-pedigree as well as pedigree organisations.

 The Kennel Club Charitable Trust also funded a new building at the National Agricultural Centre, Stoneleigh Park, Kenilworth, which was opened by Prince Michael of Kent in February 2009.
 The facilities are used for various canine related competitions, training, seminars and charity events.